 Drop Bags : There will be 2 drop bag locations, at 24km and 48km.

-Cut Off Times : There are three cut off times on the course:
+Cut Off Times : There are four cut off times on the course:

 The first is at the Pneuma-Sulphur Springs junction after Aid Station 4.
 This is the 50 mile/60km junction, and runners need to leave here by 5pm.
 If racers do not reach this cut-off, they will be diverted to the 60km course (and still be officially ranked).
 The trail marshal will not let racers proceed up Pneuma to Moose Mtn. after 5pm.
 Please respect the trail marshal's authority on this.
 The cut-off times are for runner and volunteer safety.